phelim-h/encord-agents/docs/editor_agents/fastapi.md

 !!! warning
-    ⚠️ Before we begin, please make sure that you have [authentication](../authentication.md) covered.
+    Before you start, ensure that you can [authenticate](../authentication.md) with Encord.

 !!! info
-    This example shows the general structure of how to build a FastAPI application with `encord-agents`.
+    The following example shows the general structure of how to build a FastAPI application.
     For concrete implementations of agents with specific abilities, please see the [examples section](examples/index.md).

-## Create a project
+## STEP 1: Create a Project

-Create a new project:
+1. Create a new Encord Project:

 ```shell
 mkdir my_project
 cd my_project
 ```

-Create and source a new virtual environment.
+2. Create and source a new virtual environment.

 ```
 python -m venv venv
 source venv/bin/activate
 ```

-Install the dependencies.
+3. Install dependencies.

 ```shell
 python -m pip install "fastapi[standard]" encord-agents
 ```

-## Develop your agent
+## STEP 2: Define the Agent

-Create a `main.py` file with the following template:
+Create a `main.py` file using the following template:

 ```python title="main.py"
 from typing_extensions import Annotated